codebro634/modulus/README.md

 - `data_dir`: Path (relative to examples/cfd/vortex_shedding_mgn) to directory containing the dataset
 - `num_inf_samples`: Number of different simulations used for inference.
 - `num_inf_time_steps`: Number of time steps per simulation used for inference
-- `num_samples: Number of different simulations used in training
+- `num_samples`: Number of different simulations used in training
 - `num_time_steps`: Number of time steps per simulation in training

-Optional parameters
+##Optional parameters
 - `ckp`: Number of checkpoint to load.
 If None is set, the latest is taken.
 If -1 or there are no saved checkpoints, a model will be newly initialized.
 Default: None
 - `epochs`: Number of training epochs.
 Default: 25
 - `hidden`: Hidden dim size for edge/node processor/encoder/decoder.
 Default: 128